Museo Storico Navale

 The Museo Storico Navale is a naval history museum located in the Castello district of Venice, near the Venetian Arsenal.
 The museum was established by the Regia Marina (the Italian Royal Navy) in 1919.
 Its collections include items relating to the naval and maritime history of Venice, and it has a large number of ship models and weapons on display.

+The Tegetthoff anchor.
+Tegetthoff is an oceanographic vessel with sails and an auxiliary engine.

+Entrance : Monumento All'Ammiraglio Angelo Emo by Antonio Canova.

+Sailing gun of 9 pounds in bronze and iron, used on military and merchant ships between the 16th and 17th centuries.
+Found off the Lido of Venice.

+16th-century Venetian canon - Work by Marco di Conti.